-Leading up to your first day University can be daunting, and everyone knows that money doesn’t grow on trees, especially whilst studying at University!
+Leading up to your first day University can be daunting, and everyone knows that there is no magical money tree, especially whilst studying and living at University!
 This being said, if managed well, you can flourish throughout your time at BU and not run into money trouble… Here at ResLifeBU HQ we run focus groups and collated information from current students that have given their top tips for you to bear in mind before coming to BU to save the pennies:

 Create a finances spreadsheet and keep to it!